 But now finally, I am happy with them and happier to be able to share them with you.
 These are lovely hung in a little girl’s room or over a table at a fairy birthday party.
 They would also be a beautiful addition to an indoor fairy garden.
 If you do make these I would love to see how you use them!

-Visit our SVG Files Shop to purchase our selection of hanging fairy SVG files.
+Visit my SVG Files Shop to purchase my selection of hanging fairy SVG files.

 Here’s the thing, nobody really “needs” a cutting machine.
 Everything a cutting machine cuts, you can probably do by hand.
 Obviously it would take longer, and your cuts may not be as smooth, but you could get the job done.
 So if you don’t have a cutting machine and you really want to make these fairies, I say go for it.